yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 ### A seemingly impossible system

-OK, so what if we add one more "constraint" in the system from Equation (1), for instance:
+OK, so what if we add one more "constraint" to the system from Equation (1), for instance:

 $$
 \begin{equation}